deanlorenz/arise-predictions/doc/example.md

 After getting a glimpse into the dataset characteristics, we can get back to the question we started with:

-Given I am running on `gptj-99` with CPU `AMD EPYC 9654` in an `Offline` scenario, how many cores and what accelerator type and count do I need to achieve the best throughput for my workload?
+Given I am running on `gptj-99` with CPU `AMD EPYC 9654` in an `Offline` scenario, how many cores and what accelerator type and count do I need to use in order to achieve the best throughput for my workload?

 Answering this question requires the existence of a predictive model trained on the dataset.
 We will show [here](#building-predictive-models-from-the-dataset) how to build such a model.
 For now, we will use the model